 - Invasive disease of the vulva.

 Vulval intraepithelial neoplasia (VIN)

-- Nature: this is considered a premalignant state.
-It can occur by means of cell transformation in already existing vulvar disorders such as lichen sclerosus and squamous cell hyperplasia or it can occur independently.
+- VIN is considered a pre-malignant state.
+It can occur by means of cell transformation in already existing vulval disorders such as lichen sclerosus and squamous cell hyperplasia or it can occur independently.

-- Presentation: most patients have pruritus, but some are asymptomatic.
+- Most women with VIN have pruritus, but some are asymptomatic.
 The lesions may be white, grey, red or raised.